 The Material Point Method is a continuum method well suited for the solution of dynamic large deformation problems.
 Comparing the Material Point Method to the Finite Element Method where the integration points are fixed in the deformed mesh, the Material Point Method allows the integration points, or more precisely the material points, to move freely in the background mesh (see Figure 15).
 As a result, large deformations in solid mechanics can be modeled for materials that are history dependent.
 Several years later, Bardenhagen and Kober (2004) proposed the Generalized Interpolation Material Point Method (GIMP), which significantly improves the robustness and accuracy of the original Material Point Method.
-The GIMP version of the Material Point Method is exclusively used in this paper.
+The GIMP version of the Material Point Method is used in this paper.